KrishnaManaswiD/KrishnaManaswiD.github.io/_pages/about.md

 My current work focuses on replicating locomotion through shape change.
 I am looking at the *Euglena* family of microorganisms, understanding their unique manner of swimming and designing robots that mimic this behaviour.

-Check out some of my projects and feel free to contact me.
+Check out some of my projects and go through my publications for a sample of my research.